-To understand and expand its growing customer base, DigitalOcean chose Twilio Segment to unify all of its data, create audiences with Personas and automatically sync these cohorts to ad platforms.
-DigitalOcean saw a 33% improvement in cost per conversion when testing Personas audiences against Google’s “in market” audiences.
-Compared to previous workflows, the user acquisition team was able to build new audiences based on high-value customer attributes 5x faster than before Personas.
+To understand and expand its growing customer base, DigitalOcean chose Twilio Segment to unify all of its data, create audiences with Twilio Engage (formerly known as Personas) and automatically sync these cohorts to ad platforms.
+DigitalOcean saw a 33% improvement in cost per conversion when testing Twilio Engage audiences against Google’s “in market” audiences.
+Compared to previous workflows, the user acquisition team was able to build new audiences based on high-value customer attributes 5x faster than before Twilio Engage.

 Using stale customer data to build audiences